APCSLowell/AsteroidsGame/README.md

 Requirements
 ----------
 * All code in the `Spaceship` and `Star` classes must be encapsulated (i.e. all members must be labeled as `public` or `private`)
+* Do not write any unnecessary code in the `Spaceship` class that duplicates inherited code
 * The Spaceship must have a hyperspace feature that stops the ship from moving, and gives it a new random position and direction
 * All random numbers must be generated using `Math.random()`
 * Do not modify any code in the `Floater` class